ankitkumar764/GIT-PRACTICE/README.md

 i am ankit kumar.
 i am from bihar(patna).
-i am a student of BE(Bachlor of Engineering). currently i am stdying in SU.
+i am a student of BE(Bachlor of Engineering). currently i am stdying in SU